Why Do I Use Tencel Fabric?

 I love my job because it inspires me to learn and grow.
 The more I educate myself about textiles, fast fashion, and the harmful effects of the clothing industry on human health and the environment, the more I know I am on the right path.

 It drives me nuts that clothing has become disposable.
-It seems we have forgotten that all clothes are made by hand, that they are all handmade by someone.
+We have forgotten that all clothes are made by hand, that they are all handmade by someone.
 Many people handle your clothes, and why do only some deserve to be paid?
 Why do we not care how the workers and the planet are treated?

 Our shopping choices must extend beyond style and comfort.
 We must understand where our clothes come from and what happens to them after we are finished with them.